Economy of Nakhchivan: Gross Domestic Product

-The gross domestic product, which is considered as the main factor of economic development, was 2 billion 339 million manat in 2013, has increased by 8.4 times, compared to the same period of 2003.
+The gross domestic product, which is considered as the main factor of economic development, was 2.339 billion manat in 2013, has increased by 8.4 times, compared to the same period of 2003.
 In 2013, the gross domestic product per capita increased by 6.9 times in comparison with 2003 and amounted to 5423 manat.
-Compared to 2003, the industrial output increased by 49 times in 2013, investments directed to fixed capital by 16.4 times, agricultural sector by 4.7 times, transport sector by 2.6 times, information and communication services by 10.3 times. retail trade turnover by 11.1 times, income per capita by 8.8 times, and the average monthly salary increased by 9.8 times.
+Compared to 2003, the industrial output increased by 49 times in 2013, investments directed to fixed capital by 16.4 times, agricultural sector by 4.7 times, transport sector by 2.6 times, information and communication services by 10.3 times, retail trade turnover by 11.1 times, income per capita by 8.8 times, and the average monthly salary increased by 9.8 times.
 "Regulations on Industrial Parks" were approved by the Decree of the Chairman of the Supreme Assembly of Nakhchivan dated June 6, 2013.
 By the end of 2003, 66 industrial enterprises functioned in the Autonomous Republic, and by the end of 2013 this indicator increased 7 times, reached to 438.